Skip to main content

 • Priority: 6 months

-6.7 It is important to note that we may undertake a focused inspection at any time in response to incoming concerns, notifications and safeguarding referrals.
+6.7 It is important to note we may undertake an inspection at any time in response to incoming concerns, notifications and safeguarding referrals.

 7. Conduct during inspection